 Bringing VMs into the mesh

 Bringing VMs into the mesh gives you significantly more control over your hybrid environment.
 By giving your VMs a sidecar and an identity that is recognized by Istio, they receive first-class treatment just like pods on Kubernetes.
 First-class status for VMs in a mesh entails simple onboarding of services into the mesh and the provision of the same observability, security and traffic management features that would apply to any other service in the mesh.
 Istio doesn’t differentiate, and for you, it’s better than business as usual, because you have control over both environments within that single control plane.

 The Istio gateway can be programmed to direct incoming traffic to either a VM or a container.
 The internal traffic concerns were already taken care of by the addition of envoy proxies and identities.
 As an example, if you’re migrating services to containers, you can use Istio’s traffic routing features to make the shift in tested increments without interrupting your services.
 Regardless of workload all of those observability and security capabilities become extended and available, giving you greater insight and control over your environment.

 The standardized approach that a service mesh provides is the most responsible option for bridging traditional and modern.
 It gives your app development, platform and security teams the ability to operate with precision and timeliness.
 Ultimately, you get the cloud-native development environment you want, with your brownfield environment intact for as long as you need it to be.

-Tia Louden is a content writer for Tetrate.
-Tetrate is committed to making Istio any workload and any environment.
+Tetrate is committed to making Istio any run on workload and in any environment.
 For more information, contact us at Tetrate.io for how we can help you get there, with our flagship product, Tetrate Service Bridge.